AmjadYa/meej.ca/src/data/project/autonomous-mario-kart-robot.md

 This project was where I fell in love with firmware; it's fun turning abstract instructions into actions.

-We did everything in Arduino.
-My favourite functionality was a convolution algorithm that processed input from a 1kHz infrared beacon at the end of the track.
-This allowed us to detect the light we wanted to follow amidst potential noise and other IR sources.
-The algo would sample and normalize IR data (from IR sensors attached at the front), then convolve it with a predefined 1kHz wave and threshold the resulting sum to decide if the beacon was detected.
+We implemented everything using Arduino.
+My favorite feature was a convolution algorithm that processed input from a 1kHz infrared beacon located at the end of the track.
+This enabled us to detect the desired light signal amidst potential noise and other IR sources.
+We sampled and normalized the IR data from front-mounted sensors, convolved it with a predefined 1kHz wave and applied a threshold to the resulting sum to determine whether the beacon was detected.

 The whole robot operated through a multi-stage loop: initially following IR signals then 90 degree turns, PID steering up a ramp, ziplining down and restarting.
-Additionally, we used hardware interrupts to detect edges and executed maneuvers like backing up or making sharp turns before falling off the edge.
+Additionally, we used hardware interrupts to detect edges and execute maneuvers like backing up or making sharp turns before falling off the edge.

 Putting the code together and getting to see the fruits of all the hardware-labour was satisfying.